ronanquillevere/ronanquillevere.github.io/_posts/2015-09-11-ddd-jqassistant.markdown

 Constraints are the rules that will be tested on your files (nodes).

 Again it is quite easy.
 Here is the constraint that checks if some classes inside the interfaces layer (flagged as DDD_Interfaces thanks to our previous concept) depends on classes inside the domain layer.
 If we find some, it means our ddd structure has been violated.
-Because we set the flag `failOnViolations` to true inside our `pom.xml` the maven phase will fail and your maven build will fail as well.
+Because we set the flag `failOnViolations` to true inside our `pom.xml` the maven goal will fail and your maven build will fail as well.

 {% highlight xml %}
 <constraint id="ddd:TestInterfacesDomain" severity="blocker">